gennovative/micro-fleet/README.md

 # Micro Fleet

-A Docker-friendly microservice-ready framework to develop enterprise-grade applications (not quick prototype).
+A Docker-friendly microservice-ready framework to develop enterprise-grade NodeJS applications (not for quick prototype).

+## How to use

+Firstly, grabbing some [concepts](./docs/concepts/README.md) will be helpfull before you jump to code.

+Micro Fleet is written in TypeScript, but you can develop with native JavaScript.
+Our [cookbook] will offer both TypeScript and JavaScript version.

 ## Contribute